antebudimir/eslint-plugin-vanilla-extract/README.md

 - `prefer-logical-properties` rule to enforce use of logical properties.
 - `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.
 - `no-global-style` rule to disallow use of `globalStyle` function.
+- `property-unit-match` rule to enforce valid units per CSS property specs. **Note**: This feature will only be implemented if there's sufficient interest from the community.
 - Option to sort properties within user-defined concentric groups alphabetically instead of following the concentric order. **Note**: This feature will only be implemented if there's sufficient interest from the community.

 ## Contributing